Both these leading marine electronics brands make great fish finders – but which is the best across the range of important criteria?

 - Garmin Striker Series fish finders

 - Garmin ECHOMAP Series fish finders

 Garmin’s Livescope and Panoptix features have vaulted the brand to close to the top of the pile when it comes to fish finders for recreational use.

-Garmin has a long history in the development of GPS technology, which has underpinned their move into automotive, marine and aviation electronics.
+Garmin has a long history in the development of GPS technology, which has underpinned its move into automotive, marine, and aviation electronics.
 They also have a range of wearable GPS devices that are popular with athletes.

 Humminbird started in a small garage in Alabama in 1971.
 They have been at the forefront of product development for over 30 years and are still growing in popularity.
-They are the first to introduce a waterproof depth sounder and were first to use LCR screens.
-Their product line has grown to include 15-inch HD displays, Mega Side Imaging, and Mega Down Imaging and CHIRP traditional sonar.
+They were the first to introduce a waterproof depth sounder and were the first to use LCR screens.
+Their product line has grown to include 15-inch HD displays, Mega Side Imaging, Mega Down Imaging, and CHIRP traditional sonar.

 Humminbird vs Garmin: Key Features